-Торіс Summary Further information Distributions (continued) A Distribution will be paid only if: The Directors resolve to pay it; and A Payment Condition does not exist on the Distribution Payment Date.
+A Distribution will be paid only if:

+- $\cdot\quad$ The Directors resolve to pay it; and - A Payment Condition does not exist on the Distribution Payment Date.
 Broadly, a Payment Condition exists where NAB is prevented from paying the Distribution by prudential regulatory requirements, applicable law or insolvency (see Section 2.1).

-Section 2.1 This means a Distribution may not be paid.
+This means a Distribution may not be paid.

 The Distribution Payment Dates are scheduled to be 17 March, 17 June, 17 September and 17 December.

-The first Distribution is expected to be paid on 17 March 2021.
-Distributions paid on NAB Capital Notes 5 are expected to be franked at the same rate as dividends paid on Ordinary Shares.
-However, Holders should be aware that franking is not guaranteed and that their ability to use franking credits will depend on their individual circumstances and applicable Australian tax laws.
-Holders should refer to the Australian Taxation Summary in Section 8 and seek professional advice in relation to their tax position.
-The extent to which Distributions will be franked will depend on a number of factors, including the Group's capital management plan and the level of profits generated by the Group that will be subject to tax in Australia.
+The first Distribution is expected to be paid on 17 December 2023.(1) Distributions paid on NAB Capital Notes 7 are expected to be franked at the same rate as dividends paid on Ordinary Shares.

+However, Holders should be aware that franking is not guaranteed.
+Further, their ability to use franking credits will depend on their individual circumstances and applicable Australian tax laws.
+Holders should refer to the Australian Taxation Summary in Section 7 and the ATO class ruling (when published), and seek professional advice in relation to their tax position.

+The extent to which Distributions will be franked will depend on a number of factors, including the Group's capital management activities and the level of profits generated by the Group that will be subject to tax in Australia.
 The effect of Distributions being franked is to reduce the Distribution Rate, and therefore, the cash amount received by Holders on each Distribution Payment Date, by an amount equal to the relevant level of franking.
-If any Distribution payment is not fully franked, then the Distribution will be adjusted to reflect the applicable franking rate, resulting in an increase in the cash amount received by Holders on that Distribution Payment Date.
-Distributions are non-cumulative, which means that unpaid Distributions do not add up or accumulate.
+If any Distribution payment is not fully franked, then the Distribution will be increased to reflect the applicable franking rate, resulting in an increase in the cash amount received by Holders on that Distribution Payment Date.

+TOPIC SUMMARY FURTHER INFORMATION Distributions (continued) Distributions are non-cumulative, which means that if a Distribution is not paid on the relevant Distribution Payment Date, it will not be paid.
 Holders will not have any right to compensation if NAB does not pay Distributions.
 Failure to pay a Distribution when scheduled will not constitute an event of default.
 If a Distribution is not paid in full on a Distribution Payment Date, subject to certain exceptions, NAB cannot declare, determine to pay, or pay dividends on its Ordinary Shares, or buy-back or reduce capital on any of its Ordinary Shares, until the next Distribution Payment Date.
 However, if the Distribution is paid in full within 3 Business Days of the Distribution Payment Date, this restriction will no longer apply.

-Торіс Summary Further information Term Perpetual.
-However, there are certain events that could occur while NAB Capital Notes 5 are on issue which may result in NAB Capital Notes 5 being Converted into Ordinary Shares, Redeemed or Resold for cash, or Written Off.
+Term Perpetual.
+However, there are certain events that could occur while NAB Capital Notes 7 are on Sections 2.2 issue which may result in NAB Capital Notes 7 being Converted into Ordinary Shares, Redeemed or - 2.7 Resold for cash, or Written Off.
 The following diagram and table summarise these events.
-Sections 2.2 - 2.7 NAB Capital Notes 5 do not have a fixed maturity date for repayment and Holders do not have a right to request or require NAB to Convert, Redeem or Resell NAB Capital Notes 5.
-It is possible that NAB Capital Notes 5 could remain on issue indefinitely, in which case the Face Value will not be repaid.
+NAB Capital Notes 7 do not have a fixed maturity date for repayment and Holders do not have a right to request or require NAB to Convert, Redeem or Resell NAB Capital Notes 7.
+It is possible that NAB Capital Notes 7 could remain on issue indefinitely, in which case the Face Value will not be repaid.